Build Checkout Directory

 Incremental checkouts mean that any files not created or modified by TeamCity (for example, by the previous build scripts) are preserved in their modified state (unless dedicated VCS root-specific reset options are used).
 That is why it is recommended to:

 make sure the builds perform a clean procedure as the first step of the build for all the files that affect the build and might have been produced by previous builds.
 Typical files are compilation output, tests reports, build produce artifacts.

-the content of the directory is not modified by processes other than those of a single TeamCity agent (otherwise TeamCity might be unable to ensure consistent incremental sources update).
+the content of the directory is not modified by processes other than those of a single TeamCity agent (otherwise, TeamCity might be unable to ensure consistent incremental sources update).
 If this cannot be eliminated, make sure to turn on the clean build checkout option for all the participating build configurations.
 This rule also applies to two TeamCity agents sharing the same working directory.
-As one TeamCity agent has no knowledge of another, the other agent is appearing as an external process to it.
+As one TeamCity agent has no knowledge of another, the other agent appears as an external process to it.